alexonea/amvaloare/README.md

-MyMoney
+amvaloare
 ==============

-MyMoney is an online financial tracker designed to help students manage their incomes and expenses.
+amvaloare is an online financial tracker designed to help students manage their incomes and expenses.